ging/fiware-pep-proxy/doc/user_guide.md

 ![](https://raw.githubusercontent.com/ging/fiware-pep-proxy/master/doc/resources/Level_3-_Advanced_Authorization_.png)
 <p align="center">Figure 3: Advanced Authorization</p>

 [Figure 3](#def-fig3) shows the architecture of this configuration.
-As this case is thought to check advanced parameters of the request such us the body or custom headers, it depends on the specific use case.
+As this case is thought to check advanced parameters of the request such as the body or custom headers, it depends on the specific use case.
 So the programmer should modify the PEP Proxy source code in order to include the specific requirements.

 With the desired parameters he has to create a XACML <Request> and send a request to Authorization PDP GE in order to validate it.
 The request could be based in the one used in the previous configuration.